 Australia Korea Internship Program 2015

 Spend two months in Korea in early 2015 and advance your career prospects.
 Initiated by the AKF and operated in conjunction with the Korea-Australia Foundation in Seoul, this biannual Internship Program recruits 8-10 business undergraduate students at Australian universities to undertake a two-month placement with a major Korean company.
-Next placements are scheduled for January-February 2015.
-Further details of the program and application procedures will be announced around August-September 2014.

 George Rose Photographs of 1904 Korea Project